linkoutapp/linkout-scraper/README.md

 ## Who made this project

 This project was made by [Linkout](https://linkout.space) - LinkedIn Outreach on Autopilot, and being maintained by [Sai Adarsh S](https://github.com/sai-adarsh).
-Any contribution is welcomed!
+Any contribution is welcome!

 ## 🤝 Contributing

 [Please check our Contribution guide to get started!](https://github.com/linkoutapp/linkout-scraper/blob/main/CONTRIBUTING.md)

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/linkoutapp/linkout-scraper/issues?q=is%3Aopen).
+Contributions, issues, and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/linkoutapp/linkout-scraper/issues?q=is%3Aopen).

-- Fork the repository, Clone it on your device.
+- Fork the repository and clone it on your device.
 That's it 🎉
-- Finally make a pull request :)
+- Finally, make a pull request :)

 ## 📝 License